 Afrofuturism and Other Dark Matters.

 An introductory course primarily engaging the literary and other works of writers and artists concerned with the use of multiple genres and media to critique present-day realities and received partial histories of New World and global life through an Afro-diasporic lens.
 Emphasis will highlight the transdisciplinarity of these works.
 Students will read and examine the works of such writers and artists as Sutton Griggs, W. E. B. DuBois, Samuel R Delany, Octavia Butler, Tananarive Due, Vincent D. Smith, Sun Ra, Nalo Hopkinson, Jimi Hendrix, Jean-Michel Basquiat and Janelle Monae.
 (Writing-intensive.)
 (Social, Structural, and Institutional Hierarchies.)
-(Identity and difference; intermedia) Maximum enrollment, 18.
+(Intermedia) Maximum enrollment, 18.
 Odamtten.

 Poetry and Poetics.

 This course examines how poems work: how they are constructed, and how they produce meaning, pleasure, and cultural value.
 We will study poetry in terms of prosody, conventions, history, genre, and reception, with the goal of teaching the essential skills of close reading and contextual interpretation.
 Readings are primarily from the traditions of poetry written in English.
 (Writing-intensive.)
 Prerequisite, For first-years, one course in literature or a 4 or 5 on AP LIT or LANG.
 No prerequisite for upperclass students.
 (History or Genre) Not open to senior English or Creative Writing concentrators.
 Maximum enrollment, 18.
 The Department.